 They say no route in Dublin goes without passing by a pub.
 I tried to question this saying and failed.
 Yet while proving myself wrong, I learned many other things about the city.
-These experiences gave me enough information and insight knowledge to prepare this Dublin travel guide.
+These experiences gave me enough information to prepare this Dublin travel guide.
 In it, I’ve shared some of the top attractions the city is proud of along with the best places to eat and stay.

 In this Dublin travel guide you’ll find: